-by DANIEL FRIED & RICHARD L. MORNINGSTAR
+by DANIEL FRIED AND RICHARD L. MORNINGSTAR

-IPLOMACY HAS FAILED to resolve the precarious situation in Ukraine.
+precarious situation in Ukraine.
 Despite a series of talks between Russia and NATO counterparts from January 10-13 in Geneva, Brussels, and Vienna, the threat of Russian aggression at the time of publication remains dangerously high; Moscow maintains 100,000 troops at Ukraine's border and continues to escalate its bellicose rhetoric.
 As winter progresses, the standoff leaves European and global energy security at a tipping point.